bloom-works/discovery-playbook/sections/prepare.md

 Immediately after the internal kickoff, start scheduling big project milestones and project rituals such as daily standups and weekly syncs and retros.

-The goal of this internal kickoff is to:
+These are the goals of the internal kickoff:
-- get everyone acquainted with each other and learn about team work styles,
+- Get everyone acquainted with each other and learn about team work styles
-- develop more clarity on purpose, roles, and responsibilities, and
+- Develop more clarity on purpose, roles, and responsibilities
-- align on the sprint project goals, scope, and tools.
+- Align on the sprint project goals, scope, and tools

 #### Onboard the team
 To set the sprint up for success, build cohesion and get clear about the rhythms and norms before the sprint begins.
 Create an onboarding guide to orient sprint team members.
 It should include key project documents and core policies on topics like travel and time tracking.
-Team members could create a “<a href="https://friday.app/p/personal-user-manual-for-work" target="_blank" rel="noopener noreferrer">User manual</a>” for themselves.
-This should include:
+Team members could create a “<a href="https://friday.app/p/personal-user-manual-for-work" target="_blank" rel="noopener noreferrer">User manual</a>” for themselves with these items:
-- preferred communication and work styles,
+- Preferred communication and work styles
-- strengths and areas of growth,
+- Strengths and areas of growth
-- personal fun facts, and
+- Personal fun facts
-- anything else the rest of the team needs to know to get ready for the collaborative work to come.
+- Anything else the rest of the team needs to know to get ready for the collaborative work to come

 Team members can fill this out before or during the internal kickoff.